cristiscu/notebook-frameworks/sections/0-markdown-language/2-block-styles.md

 This is a single **line**, not displayed properly!
 Followed by another usual line, just to prove it.

-This is a proper line, ending with two spaces.
+This is a proper line, ending with 2 spaces.
 Followed by another proper line, ending as an alternative with a HTML tag.<br>
 Followed by another usual line.